Category forcings, $MM^{+++}$, and generic absoluteness for the theory of strong forcing axioms: Introduction

 and $\phi(x,p)$ is a $\Sigma_0$-formula.
-Then the following are equivalent: \begin{itemize} \item $T\vdash \exists x\phi(x,p)$, \item $T\vdash \exists x\phi(x,p)$ is $\Omega_{\lambda}$-consistent. \end{itemize} \end{lemma} The extent by which we can increase the complexity of the formula requires once again some attention to the semantical interpretation of its parameters and its quantifiers.
+Then the following are equivalent: \begin{itemize} \item $T\vdash \exists x\phi(x,p)$, \item $T\vdash \exists x\phi(x,p)$ is $\Omega_{\lambda}$-consistent. \end{itemize} \end{Lemma} The extent by which we can increase the complexity of the formula requires once again some attention to the semantical interpretation of its parameters and its quantifiers.
 We have already observed that the formula $\omega=\omega_1$ is inconsistent but $\Omega$-consistent in a language with parameters for $\omega$ and $\omega_1$.
-One of Woodin's main achievements\footnote{We follow Larson's presentation as in~\cite{LAR04}.} in $\Omega$-logic show that if we restrict the semantic interpretation of $\phi$ to range over the structure $L([\Ord]^{\aleph_0})$ and there are class many Woodin cardinals which are limits of Woodin cardinals then we can get a full correctness and completeness result~\cite[Corollary 3.1.7]{LAR04}:
+One of Woodin's main achievements\footnote{We follow Larson's presentation as in~\cite{LAR04}.} in $\Omega$-logic show that if we restrict the semantic interpretation of $\phi$ to range over the structure $L([\Ord]^{\aleph_0})$ and we assume large cardinal axioms, we can get a full correctness and completeness result~\cite[Corollary 3.1.7]{LAR04}:

-\begin{theorem}[Woodin] Assume
+\begin{Theorem*}[Woodin] Assume

 and $\phi(x)$ is any formula in one free variable.
-Then the following are equivalent: \begin{itemize} \item $T\vdash [L([\Ord]^{\aleph_0})\models\phi(p)]$, \item $T\vdash [L([\Ord]^{\aleph_0})\models\phi(p)]$ is $\Omega$-consistent. \end{itemize} \end{theorem} The natural question to address now is whether we can step up this result also for uncountable $\lambda$.
+Then the following are equivalent: \begin{itemize} \item $T\vdash [L([\Ord]^{\aleph_0})\models\phi(p)]$, \item $T\vdash [L([\Ord]^{\aleph_0})\models\phi(p)]$ is $\Omega$-consistent. \end{itemize} \end{Theorem*} The natural question to address now is whether we can step up this result also for uncountable $\lambda$.
 If so in which form?
-Woodin~\cite[Theorem 3.2.1]{LARHST} has proved another remarkable absoluteness result for $\CH$ i.e.: \begin{theorem}[Woodin] Let $T$ extend $\ZFC+$\emph{ there are class many measurable Woodin cardinals}.
+Woodin~\cite[Theorem 3.2.1]{LARHST} has proved another remarkable absoluteness result for $\CH$ i.e.: \begin{Theorem*}[Woodin] Let $T$ extend $\ZFC+$\emph{ there are class many measurable Woodin cardinals}.

 A $\Sigma^2_1$-statement $\phi(p)$ with real parameter $p$ is $\Omega$-consistent for $T$ if and only if